maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 ## Unused Variables

-- **Every *locally*-declared variables/constants must be used/read at least once**
+- **Every *locally*-declared variables must be used/read at least once**
-- It is a compile-time error if a declared variable is not used at least once
+- It is a compile-time error if a declared local name is not used at least once
 - As long as the variable is read once, Go compiler will stop complaining

 ```go